 Live as if you were to die tomorrow.
 Learn as if you were to live forever.Mahatma Gandhi

-In hopes of using my neurons for all they’re worth as well as forestalling the progression of dementia, I’ve taken the initiative to ensure I possess such an eclectic repository of knowledge within my memory stores.
+In hopes of using my neurons for all they’re worth as well as forestalling the progression of dementia and similar degenerative disorders, I’ve taken the initiative to ensure I possess such an eclectic repository of knowledge within my memory stores.
 These measures include

 - teaching courses on scientific material (such as MCAT prep)

 - creating analytical pieces of writing (such as posts on this blog)